Credit for Previous Study - Abitur

 MIT recognizes and gives credit for high scores on certain Abitur examinations as administered in various countries, based on appropriate documentation.

 To receive final credit you must present your official Abitur certificate to UAAP Advanced Placement staff for copy and review.
 However, if all you have when you arrive on campus is a photocopy or other unofficial report, bring it to UAAP right away.
 Tentative credit can be recorded and used as a prerequisite for 8.02 and 18.02.

 - Mathematics: For scores 10 through 15, credit will be given for 12 units of subject 18.01, Calculus I. For scores lower than 10, no credit is awarded.

-If you are given 18.01 credit and then take 18.01A (a variation of 18.01) for review purposes, your 12 units of 18.01 credit will convert to 3 units of unrestricted elective credit.
+If you earn 18.01 credit from an Abitur score and then take 18.01A (a variation of 18.01) for review purposes, your 12 units of 18.01 credit will convert to 3 units of unrestricted elective credit.
 In addition, you will receive 12 units of credit for a passing grade in 18.01A.

 If you take 18.014 (calculus with theory), your 18.01 credit will convert to 9 units of unrestricted elective credit.
 In addition, you will receive 12 units of credit for a passing grade in 18.014.

 - Physics: For scores 13 through 15, credit will be given for 12 units of subject 8.01, Physics I, and you may enroll in subject 8.02 or 8.022 (Physics II).
 For scores lower than 13, no credit is awarded.

 If you earn 8.01 credit from an Abitur score and then enroll in 8.012 (the advanced version of 8.01), the 12 units of credit initially given for 8.01 will convert to 6 units of unrestricted elective credit.
 You will also receive 12 units of credit for a passing grade in 8.012.